pjercic/EModLib/README.md

 - Create a number of Persons with differnt presonality types
 - Retrieve current emotional state

+## Build

+Enter the desired build folder for your OS and use > cmake ../ Alternatively, you can use already built makefiles in the build OS folder to compile the code.

 ## Applications

 * Console Application